 See something interesting?
 Click on the heart button in the article to add a page from this site to My Favorites.

 Main content starts here.

-Sitting on the side of Miyakejima’s Mt.
+Sitting on the side of Miyakejima Islands’s Mt.
 Oyama is the Shichito Observatory.
-It’s from here you can see why the island of Miyakejima is often referred to as “the museum of volcanoes.”
-Formed by a history of eruptions, the land below is dotted with craters, and lined with lava-crafted grooves created from past eruptions.
+It’s from here that you can see why the island of Miyakejima is often referred to as “the museum of volcanoes.”
+Formed by a history of eruptions, the land below is dotted with craters and lined with lava-crafted grooves created from past eruptions.

 The platform offers you panoramic views of the surrounding neighboring islands such as Hachijojima, Kozushima, Shikinejima, and Niijima.
 It's even possible to get a glimpse of Mt.
 Fuji, ensuring an unforgettable view.

 For updated information on opening hours, closings, prices, and more, please check the official website or ask the facility directly.